 The Articling Program/ Law Practice Program fee is currently $2,800 (plus applicable taxes) and is due in full on April 7, 2017 for those who will commence articles or attend the 2017 LPP in the 2017-18 licensing cycle.
-Fees for the 2017/18 cycle will be confirmed based on the decision of Convocation regarding the continuation of the LPP which is expected to be made in late 2016.
 A detailed Lawyer Licensing Process Fees Schedule is available on the Law Society website and will be updated with any changes in January 2017.

 4. Does the Law Society have any payment options available for the Law Practice Program?

 The Law Society currently offers a Monthly Payment Plan for candidates who would prefer to pay their fees in either five or ten instalments.
 Please see the Financial Assistance section under the "Fees and Forms” page for information and deadlines surrounding this payment option and how to enroll.

 The Law Society has also established a Repayable Allowance Program (RAP) to assist candidates who require financial assistance for tuition and a portion of their living expenses while they are in the Licensing Process and have exhausted all other financial resources.
 Eligibility information and the application information is posted online on the "Financial Assistance" page.